 Jewel tones, winter pastels, animal and crazy psychedelic prints.
-Midi skirts, wide legs and track pants.
+Midi skirts, wide legs, and track pants.
 Chunky sweater dressing and sweater dresses.
 60’s and 70’s inspired dressing.
-Shooties, booties, lace up pumps, over the knee boots and menswear inspired shoes.
-Wrap, statement, moto and military coats.
-Oh, and lets not forget dark blue or perhaps gray nails!
+Shooties, booties, lace-up pumps, over-the-knee boots, and menswear-inspired shoes.
+Wrap, statement, moto, and military coats.
+Oh, and let’s not forget dark blue or perhaps gray nails!
 I look to be inspired and discover what the fashion world is communicating to me with each new season.
 What trend grabs me?
 What do I love?
 What item will perk up my existing wardrobe and make me smile every time I put it on?
-Last year, it was a pair of black coated Paige jeans, an orYANY black calf hair satchel and a Michael Kors oversized cheetah print infinity scarf.
+Last year, it was a pair of black coated Paige jeans, a black calf hair satchel, and a Michael Kors oversized cheetah print infinity scarf.
 The year prior, a beautiful lipstick red cocoon coat that I can’t wait to pull out of my closet again this year.

-This season, I am mulling over a deep sangria dress, a pair of calf hair pumps and a pair of 70’s inspired tall boots to jazz up my wardrobe.
-I am loving coats this season.
+This season, I am mulling over a deep sangria dress, a pair of calf hair pumps, and a pair of 70’s inspired tall boots to jazz up my wardrobe.
+I love coats this season.
 Hopefully, the weather here will cool down enough to let me wear one.
-A statement coat in a winter pastel (loving pink coats) or a Chanel inspired tweed jacket (which I have been on the hunt for now the past 2 years).
-I am loving the chunky sweaters and capes as well as all the sweater dresses.
+A statement coat in a winter pastel (pink) or a Chanel-inspired tweed jacket.
+I wam loving the chunky sweaters and capes as well as all the sweater dresses.